schafezp/karmabot/README.md

 - [ ] Create icon for the karmabot bot and add it through the BotFather
 - [ ] Allow you to +1 yourself only in your chat 1 on 1 with the bot.
 Useful for testing.
 - [ ] Create integrated testing environment (possibly using telegram client api?) for making sure the bot works
-- [ ] Handle bot tokens being passed in as environment variables (including with docker-compose support)

 *Bug fixes*
 - [ ] Fix users without username being reported as "NaN"  or "None" (in showkarma or userinfo)